mortimer-lab/mortimer-lab.github.io/_pages/handbook.md

 ## Lab communication

-The lab primarily communicates via a slack workspace (https://mortimer-lab.slack.com).
+The lab primarily communicates via a [slack workspace](https://mortimer-lab.slack.com).
 If you have a question for me or another lab member, please first consider if it can be posted in a public channel.
 It's likely that someone else has the same question now (or in the future) and that multiple lab members will be able to help you with your problem.
 Posting in a channel, rather than a direct message, will allow the discussion to be searchable in the future.

 If my office door is open, please feel free to come in.
 If I'm out of office or my office door is closed, it is best to send me a message on slack.
 I expect that everyone checks in on the lab slack a few times a day on days you are working.
 You do not need to respond to messages at night, on the weekend, or on vacation even if other lab members are working during those times.